"All-versus-nothing" proof of genuine tripartite steering and entanglement certification in the two-sided device-independent scenario: Certification of genuinely entangled three-qubit pure states

-\begin{thm} The maximal violation of FGI certifies genuine entanglement in three-qubit pure states in our 2SDI scenario. \end{thm} Next, we argue that even the violation and not the maximum violation of the FGI inequality is sufficient to certify the presence of genuine entanglement in 2SDI steering scenario.
-This is helpful for the experimental setups where maximal violation may not be achievable due to finite precision of the experimental devices.
-Note here that in Eq. (\ref{fullyprod}) of our derivation of the LHS bound on the FGI, for each value of $\lambda$, the joint probability of Alice and Bob need not factorize.
+Here, we conjecture that in our steering scenario, the LHS bound ($2+\sqrt{2}$) on the FGI is also the bi-separable bound.
+This implies that if a state violates the FGI inequality in our steering scenario must have genuine entanglement.
+Note that in Eq. (\ref{fullyprod}) of our derivation of the LHS bound on the FGI, for each value of $\lambda$, the joint probability of Alice and Bob need not factorize.
 Thus, the LHS bound also holds for the correlations that can be decomposed as

 We also note that the correlations arising from noisy GHZ state $\rho^V_{GHZ}$ given by

 where $\ket{\psi_{\text{GHZ}}}=\frac{1}{\sqrt{2}}(\ket{000}+\ket{111})$ and $\mathbb{I}_{8 \times 8}$ is the identity matrix of dimension $8 \times 8$, violate our FGI if and only if $V> 1/\sqrt{2}$ for the measurements that give rise to the maximal violation of our FGI by the GHZ state.
 In Ref. \cite{Bihalan18}, it has been demonstrated that such correlations for $V \le 1/\sqrt{2}$ can be decomposed as